istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 ---
-title: New Frontiers - Smart DNS Proxying in Istio
+title: Expanding into New Frontiers - Smart DNS Proxying in Istio
 subtitle: Use workload-local DNS resolution to simplify VM integration, multicluster, and more
 description: Workload Local DNS resolution to simplify VM integration, multicluster, and more.
 publishdate: 2020-11-12